BerkayDur/sales-tracker-hermes/README.md

 Each component of the architecture is provisioned and managed using Terraform scripts, ensuring consistency, scalability.
 Continuous Integration and Continuous Deployment (CI/CD) practices are followed, allowing for seamless deployment and updates.

+## Key Technology Choices

+### Amazon Web Services (AWS)

+AWS was chosen for this project because it is the most widely used cloud platform and offers a wide range of tools and services that allow for scalability, and ease of use.

+- **AWS Lambda**: Serverless compute service that runs code in response to events.
+Lambda functions are used in the ETL pipeline for data extraction, transformation, and loading processes, ensuring efficient and scalable data handling.

+- **Amazon RDS (Relational Database Service)**: Managed relational database service that provides scalable and reliable database solutions.
+RDS is used to store the core data for the application, including user information, subscriptions, product details, and price readings.

+- **Amazon ECS (Elastic Container Service)**: Highly scalable container orchestration service.
+ECS is used to run the Streamlit dashboard, allowing for containerized application management and deployment.

+- **Amazon ECR (Elastic Container Registry)**: Managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
+ECR is used to store the Docker images for the Streamlit dashboard and other containerized components.

+- **Amazon SES (Simple Email Service)**: Scalable and cost-effective email service.
+SES is used to send email notifications to users when product prices drop below specified thresholds, ensuring timely alerts.

+- **Amazon EventBridge**: Serverless event bus that makes it easy to connect applications using data from your own applications, integrated AWS services, and SaaS applications.
+EventBridge is used to trigger the cleanup script and other scheduled tasks within the system.

+### Streamlit

+- **Streamlit**: An open-source app framework for Machine Learning and Data Science projects.
+Streamlit is used to build the user-facing dashboard, providing an interactive interface for users to manage product subscriptions, view price history, and add new products.

+### Terraform

+- **Terraform**: An open-source infrastructure as code (IaC) software tool.
+Terraform is used to define and provision the infrastructure for the project, ensuring consistent and reproducible deployment of AWS resources.
+It allows for automated setup and management of the entire cloud environment.

 ## Entity Relationship Diagram
 The database structure can be seen in the following diagram: